 Facebook users can help by reporting stories in their news feeds that they suspect are fake.
 We’ll show you how to do that using a story that we’ve already debunked as an example.

-First, you would click on the little gray arrow in the top right-hand corner of the post.
+First, you would click on the three dots in the top right-hand corner of the post.
 A drop-down menu will appear.
-Click on “report post.”
+Click on “give feedback on this post.”

 Another menu will appear.
-Click on “it’s a false news story.”
+Select “it’s a false news story” and then hit “continue.”

-A check will appear, and you can click “done.”
+A check mark will appear, and you can click “done” to complete the process.

 Once we’ve debunked the false story, Facebook will display links to our articles — and those from other fact-checking partners — as “related articles.”
 It will look like this: